Chanty

 Asana has multiple features that basically serve one purpose – coordinating all the work your team does together.

 First, in Asana you can set up your Projects and Tasks within your Workspace/Organization.
-Put an assignee for each of them, a due date, attach any files relevant to the projects, etc.
+For each task, you can assign a team member, set a due date and attach any relevant files.
+This streamlined task management helps ensure that everyone knows their responsibilities and deadlines.

 Creating a task in AsanaCreating a task in Asana